theOtherLuke/nordlynx-router/README.md

 Which nordvpn protocols or options can you use?
 You can use any protocol or option available in the nordvpn app.

+I have uploaded a service I created to manage this connection.
+Follow the readme in the 'monitor-service' folder for instructions.

-At some point I will upload some config files for you to use.
-For now I encourage you to take this opportunity to learn the process.
+Although I have uploaded some config files, I encourage you to follow and learn the process for yourself.